 You can either arrange the transport yourself and then find a trekking agency in Senaru or you can prearrange it in Kuta.
 No need to book the trek in advance, you will get a better price if you negotiate few days before.

-When you arrive to Senaru, we definitely recommend visiting Sendang Gile and Tiu Kelep waterfalls.
-It is only about 1,5-hour round trip (or you can visit them after the trek).
+When you arrive in Senaru, we definitely recommend visiting Sendang Gile and Tiu Kelep waterfalls.
+It is only about a 1,5-hour round trip (or you can visit them after the trek).

 Days 6-8: Trekking Mount Rinjani volcano